John Mather (artist): Students

-Mr John Mather is reported to have had a wide celebrity as a teacher, and ... there are artists of repute in Melbourne now who commenced their careers in his Austral School in Collins Street.
+John Mather is reported to have "had a wide celebrity as a teacher, and ... there are artists of repute in Melbourne now who commenced their careers in his Austral School in Collins Street."
 He gave lessons at his studio in the Austral Building and at his residences.
 His lessons included outdoor sketching excursions, often along the coast, where students used pencil, pen and ink and watercolor.